-The project involved the design of a completely new facade with brownstone / stucco detailing instead of the brick detailing that appears in the early tax photo.
-The front entrance, details around the windows and the new railings copy the details of houses in the neighborhood.
-The cornice was constructed of fiberglass to match the scale and rhythm of the houses on either side, and to capture, in as much as possible the form of the cornice from the 1929 tax photo.
+The project involved the design of a completely new facade with brownstone / stucco detailing instead of the brick detailing that appears in the 1929 tax photo.
+The front entrance, details around the windows, and the new railings copy details of houses in the neighborhood.
+The cornice was constructed of fiberglass to match the scale and rhythm of the houses on either side, and to capture, in as much as possible, the form of the cornice from the 1929 tax photo.

-Landmarks Application and full Landmarks Preservation Commission presentation
+Landmarks Application and full presentation to the Landmarks Preservation Commission.

 Complete redesign of the front facade.